Power Bicycle

 Now that we have covered the fundamentals, the following section delves into the major bicycle motor kits available.
 I have ranked the kits from best to worst, highlighting the advantages and drawbacks of each motor type.

-Don’t think that if you put one of these low-cost motors on your bicycle that it will be unreliable.
-80cc bicycle engines are more reliable, more powerful, lighter, and more fuel efficient than their 4-stroke counterparts.
-You will see many thousands of miles on these engines as long as you use good 2 stroke oil mixed in the correct ratio.
+Don’t think that if you put one of these low-cost motors on your ride that it will be unreliable.
+80cc gas bicycle kits are more reliable, more powerful, lighter, and more fuel efficient than their 4-stroke counterparts.

 There are a number of upgrade options for motorized bicycle engines.
 The most popular upgrade is the Rongtong carb.